 4. Know Your BATNA and your WATNA.

+One of the key negotiation strategies involves knowing your BATNA and WATNA.
 BATNA stands for “Best Alternative to a Negotiated Agreement.”
 WATNA stands for “Worst Alternative to a Negotiated Agreement.”
 You need to know both to negotiate successfully.
-In the context of divorce, your BATNA and WATNA will be the best and worst things that could happen to you if you couldn’t settle your case and went to trial.
+In the context of divorce, your BATNA and WATNA will be the best and worst things that could happen to you if you couldn’t settle your case and had to go to trial.

 How do you figure out your BATNA and your WATNA?
 Ask your lawyer what about the best and worst things that could happen if you go to trial.
 Once you know that you can figure out whether going to trial would ever make sense.
 For example, if your spouse’s best settlement proposal is worse than the worst you could do at trial, then accepting that settlement proposal wouldn’t make sense.